aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2018/aspose-words-for-java-18-10-release-notes/_index.md

 	/// <remarks>
 	/// This method may produce non-optimal fallback settings.
 Fonts are checked by <a href="https://docs.microsoft.com/en-us/typography/opentype/spec/os2#ur">
 	/// Unicode Character Range</a> fields and not by the actual glyphs presence.
 Also Unicode ranges are checked individually
-	/// and several ranges related to single language/script may use different fallback fonts.
+	/// and a few ranges related to single language/script may use different fallback fonts.
 	/// </remarks>
 	public void BuildAutomatic();
 }